aiven/terraform-provider-aiven/docs/data-sources/project_user.md

 ### Required

-- `email` (String) Email address of the user.
-Should be lowercase.
+- `email` (String) Email address of the user in lowercase.
 Changing this property forces recreation of the resource.
-- `project` (String) Identifies the project this resource belongs to.
+- `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.

 ### Read-Only

-- `accepted` (Boolean) Whether the user has accepted the request to join the project; adding user to a project sends an invitation to the target user and the actual membership is only created once the user accepts the invitation.
+- `accepted` (Boolean) Whether the user has accepted the request to join the project.
+Users get an invite and become project members after accepting the invite.
 - `id` (String) The ID of this resource.
 - `member_type` (String) Project membership type.
 The possible values are `admin`, `developer` and `operator`.